 This initiative aims at collectively thinking through connectivity and materiality.
 Our starting point is simple: things that move and thereby connect or, the other way round, connections made through things are central to anthropology’s concerns.
 From the Kula Ring to the journeys of museum objects, from the travels of empire-founding Buddha statues to the logics and logistics of shipping containers, connectivity and materiality are interwoven in various but particular ways.
 Somewhat akin to Heisenberg’s uncertainty principle, we take connectivity and materiality not as defined properties of some-thing but as two interrelated modes in which an entity is, or rather is becoming, in a world.
 Thus, with materiality we do not mean the materials as such, but the underlying forces and potentialities as material entity.
 Likewise, connectivity does not denote a single connection, but the underlying mode of being or becoming connected with other entities.
 The question is how these two ways of existence relate and fold into each other to produce the realities we attempt to understand.

-In order to solve this puzzle we plan two one-day workshops followed by a final one-day symposium.
-Each of the three events is designed to trace histories, dissect theories, scrutinize methodologies and contextualize ethnographies through a material lens with the common objective to reflect on and sharpen our anthropological inquiries.
-The first workshop, convened by Martin Saxer, will start by investigating connecting materialities / material connectivities in the highlands of Asia.
-Martin will lay out preliminary findings about topographies, pathways, material sediments and the potential of an ‘archaeology of the contemporary’, and use them to trigger the debate.
-The second workshop, convened by Philipp Schorch, is embedded in Oceanic worlds and sets out to disrupt the separation of object and subject through the deployment, interrogation and further development of a refined analytical vocabulary expressed through material ontologies, skills and languages.
+In order to solve this puzzle we organized two one-day workshops followed by a final one-day symposium.
+Each of the three events was designed to trace histories, dissect theories, scrutinize methodologies and contextualize ethnographies through a material lens with the common objective to reflect on and sharpen our anthropological inquiries.

 First workshop of the research initiative “Connecting Materialities / Material Connectivities”